puppetlabs/puppetserver/documentation/external_ca_configuration.markdown

 * `ssl-cert`: The value of `puppet master --configprint hostcert`.
 Equivalent to the 'SSLCertificateFile' Apache config setting.
 * `ssl-key`: The value of `puppet master --configprint hostprivkey`.
 Equivalent to the 'SSLCertificateKeyFile' Apache config setting.
-* `ssl-ca-cert`: The value of `puppet master -- configprint localcacert`.
+* `ssl-ca-cert`: The value of `puppet master --configprint localcacert`.
 Equivalent to the 'SSLCACertificateFile' Apache config setting.
 * `ssl-cert-chain`: Equivalent to the 'SSLCertificateChainFile' Apache config setting.
 Optional.
 * `ssl-crl-path`: Equivalent to the 'SSLCARevocationPath' Apache config setting.
 Optional.